MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

 a combination of 10 letters and digits:
-- one letter (not case sensitive)
+- one letter (not case-sensitive)
-- the letter "A" or "V" (not case sensitive)
+- the letter "A" or "V" (not case-sensitive)
 - seven digits
-- one letter (not case sensitive)
+- one letter (not case-sensitive)

 ### Checksum